nirs/blkhash/README.md

 - update zero - calling `blkhash_update()` with buffer full of zero bytes.
-- zero - calling `blkhash_zero()` when you know a range of a n image is unallocated or reads as zeroes.
+- zero - calling `blkhash_zero()` when you know a range of a n image is unallocated or reads as zeros.

 ## Portability